709,000 seek US jobless aid as pandemic escalates

 “The pandemic just ruined everything,” she said.
 “I was doing really good, and then nothing.”

-Before the pandemic, Perez had been delivering lunch from restaurants to office workers.
+Before the virus struck, Perez had been delivering lunch from restaurants to office workers.
 She also had a job with a company called Replate, taking leftover food from tech firms in San Francisco to homeless shelters.
 Both jobs dried up once everyone began working from home.

 She did some grocery deliveries for DoorDash but stopped doing that out of fear of contracting the virus.